unitreerobotics/unitree_ros2/README.md

-[Unitree SDK2](https://github.com/unitreerobotics/unitree_sdk2) implements an easy-to-use robot communication mechanism based on cyclonedds, which enable developers to achieve robot communication and control, supporting the Unitree Go2, B2, and H1 robots.
+[Unitree SDK2](https://github.com/unitreerobotics/unitree_sdk2) implements an easy-to-use robot communication mechanism based on cyclonedds, which enable developers to achieve robot communication and control.
+It supports the Unitree go2, go2w, B2, and H1 robots.

-[DDS](https://www.dds-foundation.org/what-is-dds-3) is also used in ROS2 as a communication background.
-Therefore, the underlying layers of Unitree Go2, B2, and H1 robots can be made compatible with ROS2.
-Thus, ROS2 messages can be directly used for communication and control of the Unitree robot without directly wrapping the Unitree SDK2.
+[DDS](https://www.dds-foundation.org/what-is-dds-3) is also used by ROS2 as a communication background.
+Therefore, the underlying layers of the Unitree go2, go2w, B2, and H1 robots can be made compatible with ROS2.
+Therefore, ROS2 messages can be used for communication and control without directly wrapping the Unitree SDK2.

 ## System requirements